-There were no substantive differences in our planned and implemented actions and services for 2021-2022.
 The students who attend JCCS most often come from backgrounds of abuse, neglect and/or trauma.
-For that reason, JCCS has implemented a wide array of services and data collection methods to monitor our family outreach and and student social emotional learning needs.
-JCCS now utilizes a Master Sheet, Behavior Flip (transitioning to SWIS next school year), Credit Evaluations, Student Goal Sheets, and Parent Engagement to track student and family engagement.
+For that reason, JCCS has also continued with a wide array of services and data collection methods to monitor our family outreach and and student social emotional learning needs.
+JCCS utilizes a Master Sheet, SWIS, Credit Evaluations, Student Goal Sheets, and Parent Engagement to track student and family engagement.
 We also use Teen Talk as a health curriculum created specifically for teens.
 Our community school employs a full time bilingual school social worker (LCSW) who provides universal depression screening and works with students and parents to help with needed resources and services, and a bilingual interventions coordinator (MFT) who works with parents and students to help provide needed interventions, resources and services.
 We work with an SRO who makes daily visits to absent students' homes to check in with our community.
 We have learned that students who attend in person benefit from being in small class sizes and get more attention from teachers.
 All staff are trained in Restorative Practices and Trauma Informed Education Practices.
 We practice universal mental health screening: all students are given the PHQ-9 survey to identify depression.
 Based on those results, follow ups or referrals are made.
 All students get regular "check ins" from the school social worker and are offered counseling.
 The school works closely with two mental health agencies, Napa County Mental Health and Aldea, Inc. which offer services on site (when schools are in regular session.)
+This school year through the MSHAA and SBHIP grants, we were able to employ a .2FTE LMFT to engage students in weekly therapy adding to the number of unduplicated students we were able to serve.
 In our weekly class team meetings, we review each student and referrals are made should student be exhibiting a need or ask for services.
-Staff have taken part in several trainings offered by the Diagnostic Center North in such topics as "The Impact of Trauma at School: Better Understanding, Recognition, Assessment, and Support for Students with Trauma-Related Challenges," " ERMHS Assessment: Examining Your SocialEmotional Data," and "Social Emotional Learning via Remote Instruction."
+Staff have taken part in several trainings offered by the Diagnostic Center North in such topics as "The Impact of Trauma at School: Better Understanding, Recognition, Assessment, and Support for Students with Trauma-Related Challenges," " ERMHS Assessment: Examining Your Social-Emotional Data," and "Social Emotional Learning via Remote Instruction."
 The mental health of the staff is equally important.
 NCOE provides individual and group support as well as counseling.
 The JCCS department meets regularly in small groups and individually to discuss not just professional issues but any personal issues that may be affecting them.
 We have two licensed counselors on staff, a volunteer chaplain and an SEL/MSW who are also available to staff.